jimleonardo/expressur_rust/readme.md

 # Expressur
 Expressur does some basic math.
 This project is a port of Expressur from C# to Rust.
 The original C# project is [here](https://github.com/jimleonardo/Expressur).
+The port is **NOT** complete or functional yet, that will take another couple of working sessions.

 The real reason I built Expressur is to be a meaningful but straightforward set of code that can be ported to almost any other language so that the languages can be compared.
 It does this by taking a normal problem, arithmetic, and using string manipulation, iteration, and primitive operations.